lsst-dm/dmtn-208/index.rst

   Alternately (and probably preferably), a function that transforms such an ``ID`` string into an appropriate Butler data query.
   (This may be different for different pipelines.)

-- A cutout stencils.
+- A single cutout stencil.
   There are three possible stencil types:

   - Circle, specified as an Astropy SkyCoord in ICRS for the center and an Astropy Angle for the radius.